 Our Health Center Program is designed to provide families with a roadmap to better health – and it is working!
-On average, when a family enrolls in our program they are growing just one type of vegetable; by graduation they are growing at least four different varieties.
+On average, when a family enrolls in our program they are growing just 1 type of vegetable; by graduation they are growing at least 4 different varieties.
 Furthermore, these behavioral changes go far beyond direct engagement.
 Of graduates surveyed, 91% continue to grow high-variety vegetable gardens 1-4 years following program completion.

 This year, we provided 3,080 families across 20 health centers with:

 We also recently completed a survey of families who graduated from Gasabo District between 2012-2015 with the following results:

 - Knowledge gains were sustained, with 84% of caregivers able to name two signs of malnutrition and 76% able to correctly describe a balanced meal